KeibiSoft/KeibiDrop/docs/kd-agent-guide.md

 - `ok: true` — command succeeded, result in `data`
 - `ok: false` — command failed, reason in `error`
-- Exit code 0 on success, 1 on failure
+- Exit code is 0 even when a command fails; it is 1 only when the daemon socket is unreachable.
+Always check the `ok` field, not the exit code.

 ## Command Reference